mrwingkong/portix-linux/kwin/wallpaper-consistency.md

 - Automatic switch between landscape and portrait wallpapers
 - Survives reboots and session restarts
-- Keeps desktop icons and right-click menu
+- Does not interfere with LXQt desktop icons or context menu
-- Works with KWin tablet mode / auto-rotation
+- Works with KWin’s tablet mode / auto-rotation
 - Explicitly enables the orientation sensor (`iio-sensor-proxy`)
-- More reliable restart of `swaybg` after rotation

 ---